a1yin/cse-15l-lab-reports/lab3.md

 ./technical/government/Post_Rate_Comm
 ./technical/plos
 ```
+* This command is intended to find all directories of size 50 kb or less
 * This option allows you to find files and directories based on their size, which can useful if we want to find certain files or directories of a certain range of sizes
 ## -mtype
 ### Files